Medically reviewed by Drugs.com. Last updated on Dec 3, 2021.

 - Kidney disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-Proper Use of melphalan
+Proper use of Evomela

 This section provides information on the proper use of a number of products that contain melphalan.
 It may not be specific to Evomela.
 Please read with care.